derRiesenOtter/bachelor/docs/thesis/results.typ

 = Results

 == Data Preparation
-During data preparation proteins that were longer than 2700 residues as well as proteins that contain letters in their amino acid sequence that are not one of the 20 common amino acids were filtered out.
-Including the @rsa values also resulted in filtering the datasets, as not all proteins had a structure file available on AlphaFold.
+During data preparation, proteins that were longer than 2700 residues as well as proteins that contained letters in their amino acid sequence that are not one of the 20 common amino acids were filtered out.
+Including the @rsa values also resulted in filtering the datasets, as some proteins had no structure file available on AlphaFold.
 The amount of proteins that were filtered out as well as the number of proteins that at least have one annotation for a @ptm are shown in @dataprep.
 Only a small fraction of samples were filtered out.
-Many of the proteins in the dataset have annotations for @ptm::pl.
+Many proteins in the datasets are missing annotations for @ptm::pl.

 #figure(table(
   columns: 7,